kornha/parliament/README.md

 - It is created from a collection of Posts that are 'talking about the same thing.' (more on this below)
 - A Story has a title, a description, a headline, a subheadline, which are textual descriptions of the Story.
 - A Story has a "happenedAt" timestamp, which represents when the event happened in the real world.
-- A Story has an "newsworthiness" value, which is a number between 0.0 and 1.0, where 1.0 is the most possibly newsworthy event.
+- A Story has a "newsworthiness" value, which is a number between 0.0 and 1.0, where 1.0 is the most possibly newsworthy event.
 - A Story has a lat and long, which are the best estimates of the location of the Story.
 - A Story may have photos, which are images that are associated with the Story.
 - A Story may have Claims, which are statements that are either supported or refuted by the Posts.

 ### Post

-- A Post is a social media posting or an article.
-It can come from X (Twitter), Instagram, or other social sources.
+A Post is a social media post (text, image, video), news article, or any other news source posting.
-- It may also be a news article published to an online platform.
 - A Post can have a title, a description, and a body, the latter two of which are optional.
 - A Post may have images, videos or other media, or even link to other Posts.
 - A Post has an author, which we call an Entity.